V-2 rocket: Production

 On 7 July 1943, Major General Dornberger, von Braun, and Dr. Steinhof briefed Hitler in his Wolf's Lair.
 Also in attendance were Speer, Wilhelm Keitel, and Alfred Jodl.
 The briefing included von Braun narrating a movie showing the successful launch on 3 October 1942, with scale models of the Channel coast firing bunker, and supporting vehicles, including the Meillerwagen.
 Hitler then gave Peenemünde top priority in the German armaments program stating, "Why was it I could not believe in the success of your work? if we had had these rockets in 1939 we should never have had this war..."
 Hitler also wanted a second launch bunker built.

 Saur planned to build 2,000 rockets per month, between the existing three factories and the Nordhausen Mittelwerk factory being built.
 However, alcohol production was dependent upon the potato harvest.

 A production line was nearly ready at Peenemünde when the Operation Hydra attack occurred.
 The main targets of the attack included the test stands, the development works, the Pre-Production Works, the settlement where the scientists and technicians lived, the Trassenheide camp, and the harbor sector.
 According to Dornberger, "Serious damage to the works, contrary to first impressions, was surprisingly small."
 Work resumed after a delay of four to six weeks, and because of camouflage to mimic complete destruction, there were no more raids during the next nine months.
 The raid resulted in 735 lives lost, with heavy losses at Trassenheide, while 178 were killed in the settlement, including Dr. Thiel, his family, and Chief Engineer Walther.
-The Germans eventually moved production to the underground Mittelwerk in the Kohnstein where 5,200 V-2 rockets were built with the use of forced labour.
+The Germans eventually moved production to the underground Mittelwerk in the Kohnstein where V-1 and V-2 weapons were built with the use of forced labour.
+After September 1944, this would average a production rate of 600 to 700 per month, eventually producing 5,789 verifiable Mittelwerk models, plus 150-200 previous test models built at Peenemunde.
+Production ended at the start of April 1945 as American forces approached.

+Liquid oxygen production capacity, the critical total weapon system component for V-2 battlefield use, started to come online from 1942 at the newly built second factory in Peenemünde, with additional factories planned for the other production sites at Zeppelin Works and Raxwerke, as well as factories in occupied Belgium and France, including the launch bunker at Watten.
+Following the decision to move production underground in August 1943, the oxygen machines in the Reich were moved into caves.
+At the start of the rocket campaign, liquid oxygen for the V-2 was produced in factories in Wittring, Lehesten, Redl-Zipf, Oberraderach, and Peenemünde.
+The oxygen machines installed in Liège and sites in the occupied West were captured by Allied troops before the first battlefield launch.